HappyFrowl/documentation/StorageManagement.md

         * Volume Group comprising of multiple of these physical volumes
         * Virtual Volumes carved from the Volume Group
         * File Systems created from these Virtual Volumes
-    * `/dev/mapper` contains alls the logical volumes on a given system managed by LVM
+    * `/dev/mapper` contains all the logical volumes on a given system managed by LVM

 * Physical volume tools
     * `pvscan`      - scan for all physical devices being used as physical volumes